-You have lived in West Orange County for at least the last 12 months
+You have lived or worked in West Orange County for at least the last 12 months.

 You have had the same job or source of verifiable income for at least the last 6 months